Jack and Laurie Wolf

 Frank retired from training early in 2009 to focus on bloodstock work after achieving feats such as purchasing and developing 1991 Preakness and Belmont Stakes winner Hansel, the Champion male of his generation.
 He also purchased and developed the talent in such standouts as Grade 1 winners Secret Hello, Arch, Madcap Escapade and First Samurai.
 Grade 2 winners Mighty and Belair Beauty and Grade 3 winners Ocean Crest and Tessa Blue.
 With more than 270 stakes wins to his credit as a trainer, he also developed talented homebreds and Grade 1 winners Pulpit and Oath.

-Notable runners that Frank has purchased for Starlight Racing include Grade 2 winning filly, Position Limit; 2012 Grade 2 Holy Bull Stakes winner, Algorithms; 2012 Grade 2 Hutcheson Stakes winning colt, Thunder Moccasin; and 2012 two-year-old Champion male, Shanghai Bobby.
+Notable runners that Frank has purchased for Starlight Racing include Grade 2 winning filly, Position Limit; 2012 Grade 2 Holy Bull Stakes winner, Algorithms; 2012 Grade 2 Hutcheson Stakes winning colt, Thunder Moccasin; 2012 two-year-old Champion male, Shanghai Bobby; 2014 Grade 2 Risen Star Stakes winner, Intense Holiday; and this year's Kentucky Oaks hopeful, Eskenformoney and Kentucky Derby hopeful, Itsaknockout.
 Frank is married to former jockey Donna Barton Brothers, who now works as a television racing analyst for TVG and NBC Sports and joined the Starlight Racing team as Chief Operating Officer in 2012.

 Jake “J. J.” Pletcher